-Identifying QLPs for the 2012/13 draft LAD
+Identifying QLPs for the 2012/13 revised draft LAD

-- 39. For this draft LAD, we reviewed information provided during the 2011/12 TDL process and sought information from other potentially liable persons that we identified. - 40.
-The list of QLPs for 2012/13, which can be found in Attachment D, differs from 2011/12. - 41.
-While Bay City Communications Ltd (Bay City) and TelstraClear (also known as Vodafone Fixed) both ceased to be separate entities during the 2012/13 TDL year, they are both liable because they traded for part of the TDL year and met the other relevant criteria. - 42.
-The following section outlines the framework that we developed for the 2011/12 TDL LAD, which formed the basis for this draft LAD.
+- 50. For the 2012/13 draft LAD, we reviewed information provided during the 2011/12 TDL process and sought information from other potentially liable persons that we identified. - 51.
+The list of QLPs for the 2012/13 revised LAD differs from 2011/12 TDL and from the 2012/13 draft LAD.
+The list of QLPs now includes CallPlus Services and Flip within the CallPlus group.
+Enable Networks informed us that it is connected to Enable Services under section 79 and that the latter earned revenue that should also be included in the TDL. - 52.
+While Bay City Communications Ltd (Bay City) and TelstraClear (also known as Vodafone Fixed) both ceased to be separate entities during the 2012/13 TDL year, they are both liable because they traded for part of the TDL year and met the other relevant criteria.
+The following section outlines the framework that we developed for the 2011/12 LAD, which formed the basis for the 2012/13 draft LAD, and this 2012/13 revised draft LAD.